fmenardo/Bgt_popgen_Europe_2024/Isolation_by_distance/Isolation_by_distance.md

 # Isolation by Distance
-We tested for isolation by geographic distance and isolation by wind distance in our data.
-We performed these analyses at three levels:
+We tested for isolation by geographic, wind and climatic distances in our data.
+We performed these analyses for three datasets:
-1. the Europe+_recent dataset
+1. the _Europe+_2022_2023_ dataset
-2. the Europe+_2022_2023 datasets including only European samples, i.e. excluding samples from Turkey and Israel
+2. all samples in _Europe+_2022_2023_ that belonged to the N_EUR population (fineSTRUCTURE level 4 classification)
-3. within the N_EUR and S_EUR2 populations, as classified by fineSTRUCTURE level 4, and including only the samples collected in 2022-2023
+3. all samples in _Europe+_2022_2023_ that belonged to the S_EUR2 population (fineSTRUCTURE level 4 classification)

 We used the pairwise genetic distance matrix as described [here](../distance_matrix/distance_matrix.md), and the symmetric pairwise wind-distance matrix as described [here](../windscape/windscape.md).
 The geographic distance matrix `geo_dist_matrix_tritici_europe_recent.csv` was constructed using the `rdist.earth` function in the R package `fields` as follows:
 ```